16Brijesh10/Real_time_translation/README.md

 - Enter text in the provided input field.
 - Select the desired target language from the dropdown menu.
 -  Click the "Translate" button to see the translated text.

+### Error Handling
+#### The application includes error handling for:

+- Invalid input (e.g., starting with a vowel, incorrect word lengths).
+- Suggestions for unavailable words.
+- If an error occurs, an appropriate message box will display the error message, and if multiple invalid words are entered, a warning box will show the list of wrong words.